sttoracle/ORACASB/README.md

 CASB Cloud Service will now invoke the Salesforce API to change the "*Clickjack Protection*" setting in Salesforce to bring it into compliance with the CASB Security Control baseline that is in effect.

-In Salesforce navigate to: *Setup -> Security Controls -> Session Settings* and verify the "*Clickjack Protection*" has been modified in Salesforce.
+In Salesforce navigate to: *Setup -> Security  -> Session Settings* again and verify the "*Clickjack Protection*" has been modified in Salesforce.

 ![](images/CASB/clickjack.png)